gadicc/meteor-famous-views/README.md

 `node: context`), along with any special properties for that instance (e.g. `sequence`).
 This allows you to interact directly with Famous objects from e.g. **Template.events, Template.rendered, helpers, etc**.
-`famousCmp.dataFromTpl` or `famousCmp.dataFromCmp` will help you retrieve the compView from descendent template instances.
+`famousCmp.dataFromTemplate` or `famousCmp.dataFromComponent` will help you retrieve the compView from descendent template instances.  `famousCmp.dataFromElement` acts on a DOM element (useful for drag & drop, etc).

 Don't forget, components are fully coupled to the render tree.
 If you have a template with `translate="100,100"`, that has a child template with